Divergence of regulation is the biggest fear and a no-deal is the worst scenario for the aeronautics and chemical industries.

 REACH had never been popular in the US, she said, and in its search for a good trade agreement with the US the UK could become more aligned with the US, meaning that the regulations of the EU and the UK could diverge.

 In her statement, Jacqueline Foster, Conservative Party Member of Parliament for 15 years, confessed that she had already voted against the UK staying in the "Common Market" back in 1975.
-"There won't be a second Brexit referendum", she said, "the government needs to carry out the process to the end".

 The UK had played a key role in setting up responsible legislation in the EU.
 It would not water down any standards, she argued and called for a grown-ups' divorce that included reciprocity and a seamless process on how to take industries forward.